milan252525/orm-convertor/ORMConvertor/README.md

 npm install
 ng build --configuration "production" --base-href "/orm/" --deploy-url "/orm/" && rm -rf "../wwwroot" && mkdir "../wwwroot" && cp -r dist/browser/* ../wwwroot/
 ```

+The frontend is served by the backend application, there is no need to initialize it separately.